Ashraf786alam/Testpress/README.md

 iii.
 There are six subjects, Math, Physics, Chemistry, English, Biology, Social.
 User can select any subject and take the test on that particular subject.

-iv.
+iv.Once You select a question you cant go to the previous question.

+v.
 Marks obtained by user stored in the database.

-v.
+vi.
 User can see its all subjects marks in his profile page.

-vi.
+vii.
 A Leader-board is used to hold the rank of the user on the basis of all subjects marks.